Complete Buyer’s Guide to IoT Access Control Systems

 2. Reader scans credential.
 The reader uses antennas and sensors to read the data present on the credential.
 Then, it compares the data it received with a database of resident credentials.

 3. Reader directs door lock to disengage.
-If the reader finds a match, it directs the door to unlock.
+If the reader finds a match, it unlocks the door.
 The resident can now enter.

 ButterflyMX dealer program